-- Chiri tried to be a normal klutz, but ended up this.
+- Chiri tried to be a normal klutz but ended up this.

 - In one episode, Nozomu is being held captive in a government facility, and his students recognize him, drawing on their respective skills.
-The Apologizes a Lot girl Kaga bows her head to apologize, and keeps accidentally banging her head into guards.
+The Apologizes a Lot girl Kaga bows her head to apologize and keeps accidentally banging her head into guards.
 She keeps apologizing every time this happens and as a result, accidentally kills a bunch of people.

 - Played for Laughs in True Lies, during a scene where Helen accidentally kills a group of terrorists while trying to fire an uzi, to save her husband, Harry.
 The recoil causes her to lose control and fumble the weapon, sending it tumbling down the stairs in a slow-motion montage sequence where it continues to fire, taking out several mooks.

-- To elaborate, he lived on top of a steep cliff, and on their wedding day he slammed the door open just as she was about to enter, throwing her off the edge to be eaten by sharks.
+- It shows that Drebin has accidentally killed his fiancée.
+He remains unaware of that.
+To elaborate, he lived on top of a steep cliff, and on their wedding day, he slammed the door open just as she was about to enter, throwing her off the edge to be eaten by sharks.